Last updated on March 9, 2022

 If you want to observe how devoted the beauty community is, all you need to do is head to the newly opened Glossier flagship store on Lafayette Street in New York’s hip SoHo district.

-In case you’ve never heard of the brand, Glossier is a textbook example of a success story – founded in 2014 as an online direct-to-customer company, it quickly took the world of beauty by storm.
-If you were a fan of The Hills back in the day, you might remember Emily, the intern working alongside Lauren at Teen Vogue – well, she’s the mastermind behind this powerhouse.
+In case you’ve never heard of the brand, Glossier is a textbook example of a success story.
+Founded in 2014 as an online direct-to-customer company, it quickly took the world of beauty by storm.
+If you were a fan of The Hills back in the day, you might remember Emily, the intern working alongside Lauren at Teen Vogue.
+Well, she’s the mastermind behind this powerhouse.

-Interestingly enough, when she initially pitched her business idea to 12 venture capital companies, she was met with a negative response from 11 of them.
+Interestingly enough, when she initially pitched her business idea to 12 venture capital companies, she received a negative response from 11 of them.
 Since then, she has gone through four rounds of funding, raising a whopping $100 million.
 Currently valued at $1.2 billion, Glossier has become a cult beauty and skincare brand worldwide.
 With the recent opening of its permanent stores in LA and NYC, the company decided to venture into the unknown – the world of offline.

 In hindsight, I wish I had done some research before visiting the Glossier flagship, as I had little to no idea what to expect.
 As I was about to find out, queuing outside the store is an inherent part of the Glossier experience.
 First thing I saw as we turned the corner was a massive line of girls excitedly chatting with each other and checking their phones.
 “Surely, that can’t be the line just to enter the store…”, I mumbled under my breath.
 Except it was, and it kept growing by the minute.